patch/lingua-stem-unine-pm5/README.md

 - aggressive

-    When set to true, aggressive stemmers will be used when available.
-By default, light stemmers are used when there or multiple options.
+    By default, if there are multiple strenghs of stemmers, the light stemmers will be used.
+When `aggressive` is set to true, aggressive stemmers will be used if available.

     ```perl
     $stemmer->aggressive(1);